For someone who wants a uniquely shaped aquarium without the bent front aquarium, the classy flat-back hexagon style is a fantastic alternative.

 It really should be a solid top, cabinet-style stand, as this tank’s bottom won’t touch all edges on a frame-style stand due to the more unusual hexagon footprint.

-You can find them new on Amazon, your local pet store or even used at a secondhand shop or Craigslist.
+You can find them new on Amazon, your local pet store, or even used at a secondhand shop.

 So after you get yourself a good stand, you should be ready to start setting up your new tank!

-In terms of aesthetics and functionality, this tank is definitely a winner.
+In terms of aesthetics and functionality, the SeaClear 26 Gallon Flat-Back Hexagon is definitely a winner.

 So now I want to hear from you: